PratikB30/Telecom-Churn-Prediction/README.md

    - **Gradient Boosting**: Used to improve model performance by combining weak learners to create a robust predictive model.
    - Optimized model performance using hyperparameter tuning.
 4. **Evaluation**:
    - Evaluated the model using metrics such as accuracy, precision, recall, and F1-score.

+## Frontend with Streamlit
+The project leverages **Streamlit** to quickly host and showcase the front end for the application.
+- **Streamlit Benefits**:
+  - Rapid deployment of interactive web applications.
+  - Seamless integration with Python scripts for real-time data processing.

 ## Key Result
 - Achieved high prediction accuracy and improved decision-making capabilities for churn management.